-For more information about the supporting literature, follow the link below to access the evidence paper summary report or the executive summary report from Stirling City Heritage Trust.
-If you would like more information about this scheme please contact Colin Tennant
+For more information about the supporting literature, please see the links below to the Evidence Paper Summary Report and the Executive Summary Report from Stirling City Heritage Trust.
+If you would like more information about this scheme please visit www.traditionalbuildingshealthcheck.org

 A Scottish Monument Watch – Report summary [PDF, 1.69MB]

 Evidence report – this document is a summary of the data analysis carried out by Historic Scotland to provide evidence of the current need for proactive maintenance and repair of the traditional building stock in Scotland.